Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Experimental setups and results

-To show the power of the proposed segmentation method and the positive effect of model ensembling, outputs of segmentation models and the final segmentation mask are illustrated for five samples in the Fig. \ref{fSeg}.
+To show the power of the proposed segmentation method and the positive effect of model ensembling, outputs of segmentation models and the final segmentation mask are illustrated for five samples in Fig. \ref{fSeg}.

 In the first row of Fig. \ref{fSeg} original images are depicted with the boundaries of lesion overlaid on them.
-In that images, green contours represent ground truth boundaries, and red contours show the boundaries of proposed segmentation framework.
+In that images, green contours represent ground truth boundaries, and red contours show the boundaries of the proposed segmentation framework.
 The second to seventh rows of Fig. \ref{fSeg} illustrate the output predictions of segmentation framework with DensNet169, ResNet152, ResNetV2, Xception, and DeepLab, respectively.
-The final row in the Fig. \ref{fSeg} is the ensemble prediction obtained by averaging all the above predictions.
+The final row in Fig. \ref{fSeg} is the ensemble prediction obtained by averaging all the above predictions.

 As illustrated in Fig. \ref{fSeg}, DenseNet169 shows a good performance on three samples (column 3rd to 6th) but it does not perform well on the first two columns (left to right), whereas other networks performed well enough on those two samples.
 Therefore, by benefiting from the ensembling, we could achieve a plausible result in the last row of Fig. \ref{fSeg}.
-The same phenomenon happened in all samples, where ensembling outperformed each individual model.
+The same phenomenon happened almost in all samples, where ensemble prediction outperformed each individual model predictions.